Kaltsoon/react-native-material/material/3-communicating-with-server.md

 ENV=production
 ```

 These variables can be accessed in the code by importing them from the _react-native-dotenv_ module.
-Let's try this by logging the _ENV_ variable in the _App_ component:
+Let's try this by logging the value of the _ENV_ variable in the _App_ component:

 ```javascript
 import React from 'react';